rokomari-com/convention/README.md

 1. Add project info text under the banner.
 Add main project name before service name for microservice.

         :: rokomari_notificationservice :: Spring Boot${spring-boot.formatted-version} :: (c) OWSL 2012-2020 ::

-## Copyright Text

-1. Use following copyright text in all .java files -

-        Copyright (c), Onnorokom Web Services Ltd (OWSL) and/or its affiliates.
-All rights reserved.
-        OWSL PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms.

 ## Database